rabeshi/eaamo-website/content/accepted/_index.md

 Do Peer Preferences Matter in School Choice Market Design?
 Theory and Evidence (E1, Friday)
 *Natalie Cox, Ricardo Fonseca and Bobby Pakzad-Hurson*

-Does Transportation Mean Transplantation?
-Impact of New Airline Routes on Sharing of Cadaveric Kidneys
-*Tinglong Dai, Guihua Wang and Ronghuo Zheng*

 Delays in Project Supply Chains: A Global Network Perspective (E4, Wednesday)
 *Vibhuti Dhingra, Harish Krishnan and Juan Serpa*